 North Korea’s Kim Jong Un is a punchline -- until he isn’t.
-And sadly, the launch yesterday of a multi-stage rocket is no laughing matter.
+And sadly, the yesterday of a multi-stage rocket is no laughing matter.
 It violates two United Nations resolutions, roils northeast Asia and brings North Korea closer to developing a nuclear-armed missile capable of reaching the U.S. West Coast.

 That said, there’s not much the U.S. and its allies could or should do to punish North Korea.
 China is the only country with any real leverage, and is unwilling to use it.

 The only surprise about the launch was its timing: It occurred shortly after North Korea had said that there might be a delay for technical reasons.
 North Korean media portrayed the effort to send up a satellite as a fulfillment of the wishes of Kim’s father, Kim Jong Il, whose one-year death anniversary will be Dec.
 17. An earlier effort this April ended ignominiously minutes after liftoff -- a failure that, in a remarkable departure from past practice, the regime publicly acknowledged.
 Adding more pressure to a successful redo before the end of the year was the symbolic importance of 2012 as the centenary of the birth of the nation’s founder, Kim Il Sung -- which Kim Jong Un has said would usher in an era of “prosperity and power.”

 The U.S. made clear that any launch would be a “provocation,” but U.S. diplomacy with North Korea was already at a standstill.
 One casualty of last spring’s abortive trip to the launch pad was the so-called Feb.
 29 agreement, under which the U.S. had agreed to provide North Korea with humanitarian food aid and North Korea had said that it would forgo further missile or nuclear tests and allow access to its nuclear facilities.